sj26/rubygems-oidc-buildkite-plugin/README.md

 # Rubygems Buildkite OIDC support

-Exchange a Buildkite OIDC token for a Rubygems API token, to securely push Rubygems from your Buildkite pipelines.
+Exchange a [Buildkite OIDC token] for a [Rubygems] API token, as a [trusted provider], to securely push Rubygems from your Buildkite pipelines.

 ```yaml
 steps: